Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 USDA loans are low-interest mortgage and home improvement loans that low-income suburban and rural homebuyers can get with no money down.

 Issued through the U.S. Department of Agriculture (USDA), these single-family home loans are designed to help buyers with lower-than-average incomes and less-than-ideal credit get into homes of their own.
 They are also intended to help spur sales of properties with values considerably lower than those in their local markets.
 Even in today's hot housing market, if you're moving to a rural or suburban area, a USDA loan could help you get into a home of your own.

 How Does a USDA Loan Work?

-The USDA's Rural Development Guaranteed Housing Loan Program offers loans to help low- to moderate-income consumers buy a home.
-To qualify for a USDA loan, an applicant must be looking to buy a home in an eligible rural or suburban area and meet certain income requirements.
-Dense urban areas are excluded, but that leaves 97% of the geographical U.S. as eligible for USDA home financing.
+The USDA's Rural Development Guaranteed Housing Loan Program offers loans to help low- to moderate-income consumers buy homes.
+To qualify, applicants must be looking to finance a home in an eligible rural or suburban area.
+The home must be intended for use as their primary residence and the homebuyer's income must fall below specific limits, which depend on local median income levels.

-What Are the Types of USDA Loans?
+Types of USDA Loans

-There are three types of USDA loans.
-They include:
+There are three types of USDA loans: